What is Early Years Pupil Premium?

 - Children who have left the care of a local authority as a result of a special guardianship order in England or Wales

-- Children who have left the care of a local authority as a result of a child arrangements order in England or Wales
+- Children who have left the care of a local authority as a result of a child arrangement order in England or Wales

 - Children who have been looked after by a local authority for 1 day or more in England or Wales